-TL;DR: Voice typing for Obsidian should match the reason you chose Obsidian: local files you own, no cloud dependency, no rent.
-Infina is that dictation app: transcription runs entirely on your Mac, audio never leaves your device, and you buy it once for $99 instead of subscribing.
+TL;DR: Voice typing for Obsidian should match the reason you chose Obsidian: local files you own, no cloud dependency.
+Infina is that dictation app: transcription runs entirely on your Mac, audio never leaves your device, and it is a flat $99/year with unlimited words instead of a monthly bill for cloud transcription.
 And it does something no plugin or hotkey app does: with hands-free mode on, you say "open Obsidian", then "type" plus your thought, then "send", and the whole capture happens by voice from across the room, no keyboard touched.
 7-day refund if it's not for you.

 Why voice typing for Obsidian is a values question